 - Apply some pressure on the piece of wood and don’t turn the tool.
 The wood should be clamped well on the sawhorse or workbench for accurate cutting.

 Now it is time to cut your thick piece of wood.
-Place your circular saw 1 ½ inch away from the material you want to cut.
+Place your circular saw 1 ½ inches away from the material you want to cut.

 Make pressure on the hand that is on the handle and then turn the tool using the other hand.